Dnata UK

-dnata UK is one of the largest independent aircraft ground handling companies in England.
+dnata UK is an aircraft ground handling company operating in England.

 History

 dnata UK was founded in 1987 as Plane Handling.
 By 1998, Gatwick Handling and Virgin Group each held a 50% shareholding.
 These were sold in October 1998 and August 2004 respectively to the Go-Ahead Group.
 In December 2009, the business was sold to dnata and rebranded.

 Services

 dnata UK specialises in ground and cargo handling at London Gatwick, London Heathrow (terminals 2, 3 and 4) and Manchester Airports.
-Its clients include Air India, Cathay Pacific, Emirates, Etihad, Singapore Airlines and Virgin Atlantic.
+Its clients include Cathay Pacific, Emirates, Etihad, Singapore Airlines and Virgin Atlantic.